NCAR/finn/README.md

   * (Windows) https://git-scm.com/download/win
   * (Linux/Mac) use system's package manager

-(Windows) With `Docker Toolbox`, it is recommended to use `Docker Quickstart Terminal` to run docer commands, as it emulates Linux behavior.
-For example, "C:\Users" is changed to "/c/Users" which is what Decker expects.
-With `Docker Desktop`, `Powershell` is recommended, Windows path may interfere with docker.
-Special instruction is given for such case.
+(Windows) `Powershell` is recommended.
+Windows path may interfere with docker.
+For exampple, "C:\Users" is changed to "/c/Users".
+Special function docker-path is provided to do this translation as needed.

 ### 2. (Windows/Mac) Customize virtual machine

-Not needed in order to run the first sample case "testOTS_092018".
-To work with larger data set, extra configuration is needed for Windows/Mac application.

-**TODO** *something short nice here, or a link to instruction specific to each environment.
-Needs to secure a large enough virtual storage.*
+Windows/Mac requires customization of Docker environment.
+Specific instuction for Docker Desktop can be found in [3 Customize Docker Setting](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#3-customize-docker-settings) of the Project Wiki page for Docker-Desktop.

 ### 3. Acquiring this repository